anthonyharrison/lib4sbom/README.md

 parse_file(filename)
 Parses the SBOM file.
 If the file does not exist, a FileNotFoundError exception is raised.

 If an error occurs during the parsing of the file, a SBOMParserException exception is raised.

+parse_string(sbom_string)
+Parses the SBOM content from sbom_string.

+If an error occurs during the parsing of the file, a SBOMParserException exception is raised.